We can all be guilty of making excuses not to exercise during the winter months. Here are our tips to help you run in the winter:

 Also, wear a hat and gloves to keep your extremities warm.
 Invest in a pair of new runners for the winter.
 Trail runners are a good idea as they are more waterproof and often have a better grip to deal with slippery surfaces.

 Adapt to weather conditions

-In Ireland it is possible to get 4 seasons in one day.
+In Ireland, it is possible to get 4 seasons in one day.
 Be prepared for all conditions.
 If it’s a windy day pick a routine where you start with the wind in your face and finish with the wind to your back.
-This prevents you getting too cold when you are tired and you are nearing the end of your run.
+This prevents you from getting too cold when you are tired and you are nearing the end of your run.
 If it’s raining pick a route that may provide some shelter.
 Wear a light breathable rain jacket and a hat.
 On a dry cold winters day layer up and make the most of the dry day.

 A common mistake runners make while running in the winter is not hydrating.
 You lose almost as much fluid in the winter as you do in the summer when running.
 It is important to rehydrate before, during and after a run especially on longer distances.

 It may seem obvious but it is important to change your clothes straight after a run to avoid getting cold.
-Also dry any wet gear like runners and jackets to ensure there are dry for next run and stay in good condition for as long as possible.
+Also, dry any wet gear like runners and jackets to ensure there are dry for next run and stay in good condition for as long as possible.

 Run Killarney 10k and half-marathon takes place on Saturday 18th July 2020 and is on sale now with early bird rates available until 31st January 2020.